-4 yards, 4 lounge types, 4 carpet themes University of Stuttgart-Vaihingen, Institute for Computer Science
+4 courtyards, 4 lounge types, 4 carpet themes University of Stuttgart-Vaihingen, Institute for Computer Science

 Hof 'Perser' mit Mosaik aus farbigen Ziegelpflaster © 2005 p+r pfrommer + roeder